+The cartographer adjusted a set of thick spectacles, eyeing Lupin carefully.
 "Busy, yes.
 I'm always busy.
-Since I never stop being busy you ought to ask me what you need now, and it'll be up to me to tell you whether or not I can help."
+Since I never stop being busy you ought to ask me what you need now, and it'll be up to me to tell you whether I can help."

 "Oh, well my friend & I are going to Edonor.
 We need corrections on our map, it's a bit—um, aged.
 We heard there was a new village between it and Renate."

 The cartographer nodded, and then waved a hand, asking for Lupin to come forward.
 Lupin approached, walking over the map and avoiding newly-painted markings.
 The Verido unrolled the map and laid it over the floor, then went down on hands and knees, mirroring the cartographer's position.
 "I'm Lupin."

 "Mapoleon." the cartographer replied, eyes on the map.